Gravier v City of Liège: Judgment

 On 13 February 1985, the ECJ ruled that:

-The imposition on students who are nationals of other members states of a charge, a registration fee or the so-called Minerval, where the fee is not imposed on students who are nationals of the host member state, constitutes discrimination on grounds of nationality contrary to Article 7 of the Treaty [of Rome].
+The imposition on students who are nationals of other member states of a charge, a registration fee or the so-called Minerval, where the fee is not imposed on students who are nationals of the host member state, constitutes discrimination on grounds of nationality contrary to Article 7 of the Treaty [of Rome].

 It also ruled that learning cartoon art counted as "vocational training" and thus qualify for the same legal status.

 Gravier v.
 City of Liège is acknowledged as a precedent in European case law.
 The ECJ further ruled that, although higher education was outside European laws and regulations, the access to it was not.
 As a result, non-discriminatory access had to be applied by member states for access to professional education.
 With the later case in 1988, Blaizot v.
 University of Liège, the ECJ decreed that any education at universities can be counted as professional education.